-The MDP chip was a prototype of our vision of a jellybean or commodity part: adding a processor and network hardware to a commodity memory chip.
-In the original paper we cited the advantages of high bandwidth, low-latency access to the onchip memory and pointed out that the low latency access to the memory of other nodes in the network prevented the small amount of memory per node from limiting applications.
+9 Department of Electrical and Computer Engineering, Georgia Institute of Technology paper we cited the advantages of high bandwidth, lowlatency access to the on-chip memory and pointed out that the low latency access to the memory of other nodes in the network prevented the small amount of memory per node from limiting applications.
 The amount of memory reachable in a given number of cycles is important, not the amount of memory per node.

 Our original plan was to build our own DRAM memory for the MDP prototype.
-Implementation constraints drove us to implement the actual MDP with 144Kbits of on-chip SRAM and 8Mbits of offchip DRAM.
+Implementation constraints drove us to implement the actual MDP with 144Kbits of on-chip SRAM and 8Mbits of off-chip DRAM.
 This configuration simulated what we expected could be placed on-chip in the next generation (16Mbit) DRAM technology.